ramiroleandrodiaz/TheMovieDB/README.md

 - Add Localized Strings
 - Add a First screen to select Shows or Movies and change endpoint depending on selection
-- Maybe add login in the first screen as use watchlist endpoint instead of "locally" subscribing to shows.
+- Maybe add login in the first screen and use watchlist endpoint instead of "locally" subscribing to shows.